Pokemon Go Team Rocket Grunt lineups & counters (May 2023)

 GardevoirDragonite

-These last two are the toughest challenge Team Go Rocket Grunts can offer.
+These last two are the toughest challenges Team Go Rocket Grunts can offer.
 The female one faces players with very powerful Pokemon and demands a balanced team to beat her.
-Fighting-type Pokemon are the safest bet against Snorlax so that’s a must.
-The other two Pokemon should include Electric, Ice, and Poison-type attacks if possible.

 Victory reward: Shadow Snorlax encounter.